stratisproject/Documentation/source/Architecture Reference/FullNode/PoS/PoS-algorithm.rst

      :alt: PoS Timeline
      :align: center

-The figure above shows a miner who is staking STRAT at 07:00:00.
+The figure above shows a miner who is staking STRAX at 07:00:00.
 07:00:00 is also the timestamp of the last block that was added to the blockchain.
 The Full Node checks the user's UTXOs to see whether they hit the target using the timestamp of 07:00:16.
 All of the UTXOs fail to meet the target using this timestamp.
 Next, timestamps of 07:00:32 and 07:00:48 are tried respectively.
 In both cases, the user's UTXOs fail to meet the target.
 Finally, a timestamp of 07:01:04 is tried, and one of the UTXOs meets the target.
 The miner then writes the next block.

 .. note:: In the above diagram, the calculation is shown taking approximately 4 seconds.
 This is just a depiction, and the calculation typically takes a couple of milliseconds.